hebcal/hebcal-js/README.md

 Remember, the GPL means you can't use this in a closed-source program!

 If you are going to use this program, please drop me a line.
-I'd like to know who you are, what version you're using, and how you're using Hebcal, and anything else you'd like to tell me, so that I can adjust the program to meet users' needs.
+I'd like to know who you are, what version you're using, and how you're using Hebcal, and anything else you'd like to tell me, so that i can adjust the program to meet users' needs.

 # API